Table of Contents

-Recombinant DNA technology is the process that involves the introduction of a foreign piece of DNA into the genome which contains our genes of interest.
-This gene which is introduced is the recombinant gene and the technique is called the recombinant DNA technology.
+Recombinant DNA technology is the process that involves the introduction of a foreign piece of DNA into the gene of interest and the new DNA thus formed is the host genome.
+This gene that is introduced is the recombinant DNA and the technique is called recombinant DNA technology.
 Inserting the desired gene into the genome of the host is not as easy as it sounds.
 The ultimate aim of this process is to obtain desirable protein.

 Let’s learn how to obtain the foreign gene product using a bioreactor.

 In recombinant technologies, the desired gene selected which is followed by selecting a perfect vector into which the desired gene has to be integrated and then recombinant DNA is formed by ligating the gene of interest with the vector.
 Once this foreign DNA is inserted, the host is multiplied and ultimately desirable protein is produced.
 The rDNA has to be maintained in the host and carried forward to the offspring.
 For the production of the desired protein, the gene encodes for it needs to be expressed.
 This happens only under optimized conditions.
 Not only the target protein has to be expressed but has to be produced on a large scale.

 The recombinant cells can be multiplied on a large scale using a continuous culture system.
 Here the cells are cultured in a large vessel and the medium is refreshed on a regular interval to maintain the optimum conditions.
 This helps to culture a large mass of the desired protein.
 This can be achieved by using a bioreactor.